 With advanced knowledge of engineering and a specialization in Electro-Mechanical Systems, graduates are ready to become leading innovators in aerospace, aviation, automotive, or energy.

-With a process-oriented approach that integrates communication and management skills with an emphasis on the engineering of real-time embedded software systems, the MSE degree program prepares students to work on the cutting edge of software development.
+With a process-oriented approach that integrates communication and management skills with an emphasis on the engineering of real-time embedded software systems, the MSSE degree program prepares students to work on the cutting edge of software development.

 Embry-Riddle's M.S. in Unmanned and Autonomous Systems Engineering is one of the first and few degrees to innovate the engineering of systems that operate in this exciting, emerging industry.